 |

-Could any slaves read and write?
+Could any enslaved people read and write?

 Frederick Douglass believed that the ability to read and write was the first step towards freedom.